rahil627/mind-of-rathewolf/docs/_posts/2015-09-28-laputa-castle-in-the-sky.md

 Thoughts during a viewing of Laputa: Castle in the Sky (Japanese: 天空の城ラピュタ, romanization: Tenkū no Shiro Rapyuta):

 Beautiful intro production.
-Feels like Leonardo Da Vinci&#8217;s notebooks.
+Feels like Leonardo Da Vinci's notebooks.
 Perhaps Takahata helped here.

 Physical work, in tune with reality, the material world.